Step

 Your Skills

-Human evolution shaped us to thrive outdoors.
-We’ve repurposed a lot of the old skills for modern living, but with training they can still handle the natural world.
+Human evolution shaped us to thrive in Nature.
+We’ve repurposed a lot of the old skills for modern living, but with training they can remember how to handle the outdoors.
 They’ll help you step into the big and little natural dramas, sense, know, and understand what’s going on, and feel the elation of belonging.

 How To